matatsu/worthHowBoot/README.md

 # worthHowBoot

 The project assumes a formation of the platform for financial analysts.
-Build in Java with Spring Boot trying based on MVC design pattern.
+Build in Java with Spring Boot trying to based on MVC design pattern.
 Quandl API is a source of finanacial data for application.
-Model used to valuates stock options came from basic knowledge about reduce investment risk.
+Model used to valuate stock options  came from the basic knowledge of reducing investment risk.

 ## Motivation
-I would like to topped off 6 years my studies and create project connect some aspect from both areas economics and computer science.
+I would like to topped off 6 years of my studies by creation of the project concerns aspects of both, computer science and economics.

 ## Prerequisites
-If you want run application please, install PostgresSQL DB.
+In order to run an application, it is necessary to install PostgreSQL DB.
-Project hasn't any migration data (migrating script will be add it soon)
+At the moment, the project  has no migration data included.
+(Migration script will be added soon)

 ## Licencse
 * <a href="http://www.oracle.com/technetwork/java/javase/downloads/366879">Oracle (Java)</a>